"A Fruitful Life" Memories in the Making painting from ALZ.org

 - Dementia Care Practice Recommendations (3 Hours)

-If CEU’s are not required, I can prepare and deliver a professional training on a wide variety of topics to suit your organizations need.
+I also can prepare and deliver a professional training on a wide variety of older adult topics to suit your organizations need.

-Cost: The cost for professional training is $200 per hour plus travel without CEU’s.
-Including CEU’s, the fee is $230 per hour.
+Cost: The cost for professional training is $200 per hour plus travel.

 I have extensive experience presenting at conferences and other large workshops.
 This can be done in-person (when available) and via a virtual platform.
 I can and have spoken on a wide variety of topics related to aging and/ or Alzheimer’s dementia.* I welcome your inquires to provide an engaging and informative presentation for your conference / workshop.